Training and Behavior Modification

 No two dogs are exactly the same, therefore I do not use a "cookie cutter" approach to training.
 Rather, I tailor each program to help each unique dog and family with their area of need based on their dog's personality and history.

 Getting your puppy started off on the right paw in life is very important to raising a well balanced and healthy dog.

 Raising a baby animal that is a different species than ourselves as humans can be challenging.
 I will work with your puppy (as well as you and your family) one-on-one in your home.

 My main focal point is to help you raise your puppy to be a well balanced dog emotionally and mentally and help you build the strongest possible bond between you and your puppy.

 Training your puppy should be fun for both the dog and you!
 We will work on this with the whole family!
 Children should be included in helping to train their new furry family member.

-Not everyone can be a rockstar in all categories.
+Not all dogs can be a rockstar in all categories.
 Some of our beloved furry friends may be struggling in areas impacting behavior.
 Using punishment will not treat the root of your dog's underlying behavioral problem.
-In order to help your dog improve their mental health we must address the cause or trigger that improves your dog's psyche.
+In order to help your dog improve their mental health we must address the cause or trigger to improves your dog's psyche.

 Some of these behavioral problems may be categorized as the following: